-When entering your passport details on the Visa application online, ensure that your details are the same as your actual passport.
+When entering your passport details on the Tanzania visa application online, ensure that your details are the same as your actual passport.
 Remember, small mistakes like entering an incorrect passport number can lead to your visa being denied.

-Here is where you need to fill in details about your trip as well as the type of visa you're applying for under "Type of visa requested."
-Now, under "the purpose of your trip ", you need to select tourism.
-If you're a US citizen, you'll find an option that says "bilateral agreement ".
+Here is where you need to fill in details about your trip and the type of visa you're applying for under "Type of visa requested."
+Now, under "the purpose of your trip ", you must select tourism.
+Finally, if you're a U.S. citizen, you'll find an option that says "bilateral agreement ".

 Sometimes, you'll find the options won't load (see the image below).
 If this happens, refresh your page until it works.